 It is no secret that I am a girl who loves donuts.
-I make a version of them every few weeks and usually don’t even get a chance to shoot them before my family and I devour them all.
-These gluten free vanilla and powdered sugar donuts are so good though I couldn’t help but make them especially for the purpose of snapping a few pictures for you.
+I make a version of them every few weeks and usually don't even get a chance to shoot them before my family and I devour them all.
+However this gluten free donut recipe is so good that I couldn't help but make them especially for the purpose of snapping a few pictures for you.

 Although I think these taste WAY better than the powdered sugar donuts I had when I was a kid, I can remember just how excited I would get when my mom brought home a bag of those little white, powdery donuts from the grocery.
 These donuts give me the same excitement except its just all grown up and a little more sophisticated with the whole double vanilla thing going on.

 If you’ve tried this Gluten Free Donut Recipe I would be so grateful if you would rate the recipe.
 Let me know what you think in the comments below.
 I just love hearing from you and your reviews and comments really help others that visit This Mess is Ours!Print

 Don’t forget to rate the recipe and let me know what you think about this Gluten Free Donut Recipe in the comments below.
 I just love hearing from you and your reviews/comments really help other people that visit This Mess is Ours!